May Queen (TV series): Synopsis

-Chang Hee under great humiliations and blackmailing from his father marries Jang Do Hyun's daughter, In Hwa, who is in turn in love with Kang San.
-Chang Hee starts to play with Jang's daughter to get back at her father.
-He also learns that his father was behind Hae Joo’s foster father's death.
+Chang-hui under great humiliations and blackmailing from his father marries Jang Do-hyeon's daughter, In Hwa, who is in turn in love with Kang San.
+Chang-hui starts to play with Jang's daughter to get back at her father.
+He also learns that his father was behind Hae-ju's foster father's death.

 After losing his only support, his grandfather, Kang San starts living on the streets and working at a construction site.
-From great provocation and support from Hae Joo, he moves into her house and starts anew.
-He also starts uncovering Hae Joo's father's death facts and finds out about her birth mother.
-After several attempts at uncovering Jang Do-Hyun’s deceit by taking his wife's and Hae Joo's uncle's help, they succeed in getting evidence against Jang Do-Hyun.
-Between this, Chang Hee takes the seat of CheonJi Group and starts sinking low.
-It is revealed that Jang Do-Hyun is the murderer of Yoon Hak Su, and also that he is Hae Joo's biological father.
-Because of this revelation, Hae Joo rejects Kang San's marriage proposal, which he does after getting the patent rights registered for their invention.
+From great provocation and support from Hae-ju, he moves into her house and starts anew.
+He also starts uncovering Hae-ju's father's death facts and finds out about her birth mother.
+After several attempts at uncovering Jang Do-hyeon's deceit by taking his wife's and Hae-ju's uncle's help, they succeed in getting evidence against Jang Do-hyeon.
+Between this, Chang-hui takes the seat of CheonJi Group and starts sinking low.
+It is revealed that Jang Do-hyeon is the murderer of Yoon Hak-su, and also that he is Hae-ju's biological father.
+Because of this revelation, Hae-ju rejects Kang San's marriage proposal, which he does after getting the patent rights registered for their invention.
 Later, however they both kiss and make up.

-At the end, we see Chang Hee living with his father at a village while his wife, In Hwa, visits him to say that she loves him.
-Hae Joo and Kang San leave in their drillship to drill oil in the Pacific whilst he dons her finger with a huge diamond.
-Jang Do-Hyun, the cause of so much heartbreak, kills himself.
+At the end, we see Chang-hui living with his father at a village while his wife, In Hwa, visits him to say that she loves him.
+Hae-ju and Kang San leave in their drillship to drill oil in the Pacific whilst he dons her finger with a huge diamond.
+Jang Do-hyeon, the cause of so much heartbreak, kills himself.